just1984/wiki_plain/README.md

-# wiki_plain
+# Wiki Plain Text
-This chrome extension shows the plain text of the Wikipedia articles.
+## An extension that only shows the plain text of any Wikipedia article.
 Simple.

+## Simply head over here and "load unpacked". chrome://extensions/